 Be sure that the water you keep on hand is distilled and not tap water as tap water can contain pathogens that could lead to infection.

 Personally, I could just carry around my entire homeopathy kit with my chiropractic medical kit and be covered with all of the first aid items my family needs.
-But this just isn’t feasible for everyday life nor for every person.
-So these are the homeopathic medicines I’d recommend everyone include as part of their holistic first aid kit:
+But this just isn't feasible for everyday life nor for every person.

 Witch Hazel is an astringent made from the shrub Hamamelis virginiana.
-It can be used topically to aid in the healing of
+It can be used topically to aid in the healing of most any skin condition.
+From pain to swelling to itching, it's a must-have for the holistic first aid kit.

 Use it just as you would rubbing alcohol to disinfect cuts and scrapes.